 Community Planning and Capacity Building (CPCB) is part of FEMA's National Disaster Recovery Framework and serves to improve the recovery planning of local governments and leaders.

-Flooding Events Post Hurricane Harvey: potential liability for dam and reservoir operators and recommendations moving forward is a report from the Program in Natural Resources Systems that reviews "current dam and reservoir operations in Texas and examines the potential liability that such operators may face for actions and decisions taken in response to storm and flooding events."
+Flooding Events Post Hurricane Harvey: potential liability for dam and reservoir operators and recommendations moving forward is a report from the Natural Resources Systems Program at Texas A&M School of Law that reviews "current dam and reservoir operations in Texas and examines the potential liability that such operators may face for actions and decisions taken in response to storm and flooding events."